HabanaAI/Model-References/PyTorch/computer_vision/classification/dino/README.md

 # Self-Supervised Vision Transformers with DINO
-This repository provides scripts to train and evaluate self-supervised Vision Transformer with DINOand is tested and maintained by Habana.
+This repository provides scripts to train and evaluate self-supervised Vision Transformer with DINOand is tested and maintained by Intel® Gaudi®.
+Before you get started, make sure to review the [Supported Configurations](#supported-configurations).
-For more information on training and inference of deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).
+For more information on training and inference of deep learning models using Intel Gaudi AI accelerator, refer to [developer.habana.ai](https://developer.habana.ai/resources/).
-To obtain model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).
+To obtain model performance data, refer to the [Intel Gaudi Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).

 ## Table of Contents
 - [Model-References](../../../../README.md)